taodtu/nc-news-rest-client/README.md

 - All the data manipulations on array and object are ensured **`not mutating`** the original data by using destructuring and spread operator.
 In addtional to fullfilling the northcoder project requirement, an UserPage is created for more advanced functionality.

-- Maximize **`component reuse`**, such as the voting button, toggle-button, article list, sort-select.
+- Maximize **`component reuse`**, such as the voting button, toggle-button, article list,comment-list, sort-select and handler functions.

 - Applying **`Render Props`** pattern to reuse the CommentList in both Article and User Page, where a AddComment is deployed inside of Article page which needs access to CommentList method.

 - Applying **`slot pattern`** and **`ContextAPI`** to avoid props drilling.

 - Adopting **`Higher Order Component (HOC)`** pattern to wrap CommentList with **`Context.Consumer`** in both ArticlePage and UserPage for enhanced reusable component.

+- Use **`React Hooks`** to animate the title color change when mouse hove over it (click the title in mobile device).

 - Implement **`optimistic response`** for the vote button.